cosmicjs/javascriptframework/content/pages/about/index.md

 ## About JavaScript Framework

-JavaScript Framework is a leaderboard of the top JavaScript frameworks.
+JavaScript Framework is a leaderboard of the top JavaScript frameworks and libraries.
 It's run by [Cosmic](https://www.cosmic.com), a headless CMS to power content for any website or app, as a resource for those looking for options for the best JavaScript framework.
 The site itself is built with [Gatsby](https://www.gatsbyjs.org/), and is built and hosted on [Netlify](https://www.netlify.com/).
 You can check out the source on [GitHub](https://github.com/cosmicjs/javascriptframework) and contributions are [more than welcome](/contribute)!

 ### JavaScript frameworks